vocodedev/vocode-core/README.md

 # <span><img style='vertical-align:middle; display:inline;' src="https://user-images.githubusercontent.com/6234599/228339858-95a0873a-2d40-4542-963a-6358d19086f5.svg"  width="5%" height="5%">&nbsp; vocode</span>

+### **Agentsmith's vocode fork**

+This is a fork of Vocody by Agentsmith, originally done to upgrade the langchain app to work with the latest version of langchain

 ### **Build voice-based LLM apps in minutes**

 Vocode is an open source library that makes it easy to build voice-based LLM apps.
 Using Vocode, you can build real-time streaming conversations with LLMs and deploy them to phone calls, Zoom meetings, and more.
 You can also build personal assistants or apps like voice-based chess.
 Vocode provides easy abstractions and integrations so that everything you need is in a single library.